-I am purchasing my first flat in Lake District with a mortgage from Yorkshire Building Society.
-The sellers would not reduce the price so I negotiated five thousand pounds worth of extras instead.
-The estate agent advised me not to tell my conveyancer about the extras as it could jeopardize my mortgage with the bank.
+I'm buying a new build house in Lake District with a loan from Bank of Scotland.
+The builders would not move on the price so I negotiated five thousand pounds worth of extras instead.
+The sale representative advised me not inform my lawyer about this deal as it would impact my loan with Bank of Scotland.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.